 She has a BA (Hons) in Egyptology & Ancient History and an MSc in Museum Studies.

 She presented at Building Bridges: the 23rd Annual Meeting of the European Association of Archaeologists in 2017.

 My interests cover aspects of Egyptology, museum studies, human remains, archaeogaming, historical gender studies, and experimental archaeology.

-My undergraduate dissertation, undertaken at Swansea University, examined ancient Egyptian gardens (including Hatshepsut's expedition to Punt, which brought myrrh trees and other plants back to Egypt) with a view to creating an accurate modern reconstruction of a temple garden.
+My undergraduate dissertation, undertaken at Swansea University, examined ancient Egyptian gardens (with a focus on Hatshepsut's expedition to Punt, which brought myrrh trees and other plants back to Egypt), questioning whether it was possible to create an accurate modern reconstruction of a temple garden.

-My postgraduate dissertation, working with the University of Leicester, is investigating the potential of replacing contested human remains in museum collections with replicas created through additive manufacturing, using Charles Byrne (the 'Irish Giant') as a case study.
+My postgraduate dissertation, working with the University of Leicester, investigated the potential of replacing contested human remains in museum collections with replicas created through additive manufacturing, using Charles Byrne (the 'Irish Giant') as a case study.